jay-chalkstep/cardmock/README.md

 - 🔔 **Notifications** - In-app notification system for approvals, comments, and workflow updates
 - ⚙️ **Settings** - Comprehensive settings modal with preferences, account, and organization management
 - 📊 **Track** complete audit trail of edits, resolutions, and feedback history
+- 🔗 **Platform Integrations** - Seamless integrations with Figma, Gmail, Slack, Drive/Dropbox ⭐️ NEW
+- 🌐 **Public Share Pages** - Share assets with external reviewers without account creation ⭐️ NEW
+- 🎨 **Presentation Mode** - Side-by-side comparison and presentation tools for stakeholder reviews ⭐️ NEW

-Built for teams who need more than basic file storage—Aiproval provides context-aware collaboration with visual feedback directly on mockup designs, organized by client projects with customizable approval workflows, and comprehensive contract management for customer onboarding.
+Built for teams who need more than basic file storage—Aiproval provides context-aware collaboration with visual feedback directly on mockup designs, organized by client projects with customizable approval workflows, comprehensive contract management for customer onboarding, and powerful integrations that bring approvals into existing design and communication tools.

 ---